- Revolver Philosophies

 Use 125 grain ammunition sparingly in older Smith & Wesson K Frame revolvers (Models 19 & 66).
 The California Highway Patrol learned that the powerful 125 grain ammunition can crack the forcing cone (the part of the revolver where the bullet leaves the cylinder and enters the barrel).
 You can fire 158 grain .357 magnum in the old K Frame revolvers all you want.
 Do not worry about 125 grain ammunition in Smith & Wesson L Frame or Ruger GP-100 revolvers.
 They are overbuilt and can handle the full blast of the 125 grain ammunition for the rest of eternity.

-Avoid lightweight, pocket size .357 Magnum revolvers.
+As stated earlier on this page, avoid lightweight, pocket size .357 Magnum revolvers.
 If you already have one, stick to shooting .38 Special +P ammunition.

 Shotshell Revolvers: Novelty Or Serious Fighting Gear?